 Your doctor may recommend you take a co-analgesic, a medicine that makes NSAIDs and opiates more effective.

-Complementary medicine and holistic medicine techniques also have been shown to reduce pain associated with recurrent and metastatic breast cancer:
+Complementary medicine and holistic medicine techniques also have been shown to reduce pain associated with metastatic breast cancer:

 - chiropractic therapy

 Read more detailed information in the Breastcancer.org Treatments for Pain section.